Mehieddine44/Surveying-segmentation-models-on-traffic-landmark-detection/README.md

 To use the models, replace the paths for the models and datasets found in the notebook and run it.

+The results given by the models are similar to these :

 ![alt text](https://github.com/Mehieddine44/Surveying-segmentation-models-on-traffic-landmark-detection/blob/main/ex2.png)
 ![alt text](https://github.com/Mehieddine44/Surveying-segmentation-models-on-traffic-landmark-detection/blob/main/ex3.png)